|Date of Birth||27 January 1957, Olney, Maryland, USA|

 Mini Bio (1)

-Frank Miller was a big comics writer/artist in the 70s and 80s.
+Frank Miller was born in Olney, Maryland, to a nurse mother and a carpenter and electrician father, and was raised in Montpelier, Vermont.
+He is of Irish descent.
+Miller was a big comics writer/artist in the '70s and '80s.
 He wrote and penciled the Marvel series "Daredevil" for a long time.
 His friend, Klaus Janson, inked.
 He also wrote two spinoffs about the character "Electra" and did a miniseries about the "X-Men" character "Wolverine".
 His hit miniseries "Ronin" was published by DC in the mid-eighties.
 His greatest success came with DC's character "Batman".
 In 1980, he wrote the acclaimed "Batman" story "Wanted - Santa Claus - Dead or Alive!" for DC Comics.
 In 1986, his most notable comic-book work, the groundbreaking "Batman: The Dark Knight Returns", an alternate history story about Batman in a grim future, was published by DC.
 Miller wrote and penciled.
 In 1988, he wrote the acclaimed "Batman: Year One", about Batman's first year on the job, for DC.
 In 1996, he wrote "Spawn versus Batman", a one-shot issue published by DC and Image Comics.
 He wrote the major motion pictures RoboCop 2 (1990) and RoboCop 3 (1993) and did the "Robocop" comic series for a little while.

 - IMDb Mini Biography By: Sean Murphy